 Child IQ and prenatal exposure to air pollution

-Neurotoxicants such as polycyclic aromatic hydrocarbons (PAHs) generated by the combustion of fossil fuels and other organic material are especially dangerous to the growing fetus and early kid.
+Neurotoxicants such as polycyclic aromatic hydrocarbons (PAHs) generated by the combustion of fossil fuels and other organic material are especially dangerous to the growing fetus and child.

 Common air pollutants inhaled by pregnant women may be lowering the intelligence of their children, according to two long-term studies.
 More than 400 women participated in the studies, which took place in two cities: New York City and Krakow, Poland (both of which are well-known for being extremely polluted).
 Researchers discovered that 5-year-olds whose mothers were exposed to PAHs above average levels scored four points lower on IQ tests than children whose mothers were exposed to PAHs below average levels.